oservieres/cartaclysm/docs/index.md

 # What is this ?

 Cartaclysm is a free and open source prototype.
 It is a game playable by 4 players on the same screen.
+It is a car-game, but not a race: the winner is not the one who finishes first, it is the one who finishes alive with the most points earned by completing challenges.

 ![Cartaclysm screenshot 1](v0.0.2-ingame.jpg)